Nicolas Lerner: Career

-He was at the center of a controversy in 2025.
-He was accused by Telegram founder Pavel Durov of having interfered with the Romanian presidential elections by asking him to suppress certain "conservative" messages and by traveling to Romania a few days before the second round.
-Pavel Durov didn't provide any proof to sustain either of these accusations.
-These fake news were rejected by the Romanian Foreign Intelligence Service, calling them "attempts at manipulation and disinformation", and by French DGSE.
+He was at the centre of a controversy in 2025.
+He was accused by Telegram founder Pavel Durov of having interfered with the Romanian presidential election by asking him to suppress certain "conservative" messages and by traveling to Romania a few days before the second round.
+Durov did not provide any proof to sustain either of these accusations.
+These "fake news" were rejected by the Romanian Foreign Intelligence Service, calling them "attempts at manipulation and disinformation", and by the French DGSE.